 Fees can range from $15 to $35 depending on same day or next day times and afterhours.

 A backflow prevention assembly’s purpose is to protect the water supply from any possible contaminants or pollutants from entering the water distribution system due to backflow.
 Backpressure and back siphonage can cause the direction of water to flow in the opposite direction, which is known as backflow.
 It is most often caused by a sudden drop in water pressure, which can happen any time you are attached to a municipal system.
 For example, if the fire department opens a hydrant a few streets over.
 If a property contains an irrigation system or on-site fire suppression system a backflow situation may occur when a fire hydrant is opened and the pressure is then reduced through the water supply.
-It then will cause a backflow of the non – potable water within the irrigation or fire suppression system to enter the potable water distribution system without proper backflow prevention assemblies in place.
+It then will cause a backflow of the non-potable water within the irrigation or fire suppression system to enter the potable water distribution system without proper backflow prevention assemblies in place.
 The backflow assembly will prevent any back pressure or back siphonage from occurring.

-Backflow prevention assemblies are required when the water supply is connected to installations that may present a health or non – health hazard by contamination or pollution.
+Backflow prevention assemblies are required when the water supply is connected to installations that may present a health or non-health hazard by contamination or pollution.
 Since there are many installations that may or may not require a backflow prevention assembly to be in place.
 A proper Customer Service Inspection must be completed to determine if backflow prevention assemblies are indeed required.
 Backflow preventers are commonly installed where clean water cross-connects with any of the following installations:

-Large boilers – A large boiler can present a backflow hazard when the pressure inside gets too high, pushing the dirty water inside back up into the clean water system.
+- Large boilers — A large boiler can present a backflow hazard when the pressure inside gets too high, pushing the dirty water inside back up into the clean water system.

-Irrigation systems- This includes extensive lawn sprinkler systems.
+- Irrigation systems — This includes extensive lawn sprinkler systems.
 Backflow from irrigation systems is hazardous because of the presence of fertilizers and lawn chemicals such as pesticides.

-Fire suppression systems- Fire suppression systems can also create pressure differences and siphoning effects that can lead to backflow.
+- Fire suppression systems — Fire suppression systems can also create pressure differences and siphoning effects that can lead to backflow.

 Backflow prevention devices (assemblies) are most common in commercial settings, but some residences may also need one.
-One of the most common reasons for a residential Backflow device (assembly) is having a lawn irrigation system that could be a potential cross connection with
+One of the most common reasons for a residential Backflow device (assembly) is having a lawn irrigation system that could be a potential cross connection with the drinking water system on your property.

 If something happens that causes a drop-in pressure in the water mains, such as the use of a nearby fire hydrant or a burst pipe, contaminants can flow back through the sprinkler head because of the pressure difference.
 This can introduce fertilizers and pesticides into potable water.